 a patent cannot be obtained if, before the patent application is filed, the invention was publicly disclosed in any manner by someone else who did not learn of the invention from you;

-a patent cannot be obtained if the invention was publicly disclosed by you more than a year before you filed the patent application;
+a patent cannot be obtained if the invention was publicly disclosed by you, or if you publicly sold a product embodying the invention even if the details were kept secret, more than a year before you filed the patent application;

 a patent protects against even innocent infringements, not just infringements by those breaching a confidentiality obligation to the owner; and

 a patent is the only way to protect an invention after it is no longer secret.
 You can get an early filing date by filing an infor-

 mal provisional application that describes the utility invention in any language sufficiently to enable someone to practice it, but need not have claims or formal drawings.
 A formal non-provisional application, claiming the priority of the provisional application, must be filed within the following 12 months, and must contain a set of patent claims.
 If the application is not in English, an English-language translation must be filed within a prescribed period after receiving a notice of missing parts from the USPTO.

 It often takes a couple of years for a patent to be examined, but you may request "Expedited Examination" upon payment of a substantial additional filing fee.
 A "Small Entity" (500 or less employees, or a not-for-profit company or a university) and a "Micro Entity" (a low income person filing fewer than 5 other patent applications) can get a discount of 50% or more from this and most other official fees.

 A preliminary patentability search generally is desirable in order to help determine whether the invention is novel.
 It also aids in the proper drafting of the patent application.